EU states resume evacuations from Kabul

 For those who will have to stay and live under Taliban rule, EU crisis-management commissioner Janez Lenarčič urged the militant group to yield "immediate and unimpeded access to the most vulnerable, of which almost 90 percent are women.
 The huge humanitarian needs have further increased due to recent fighting".

-Meanwhile, a Taliban spokesman, Suhail Shaheen, told people to reopen their businesses and return to schools.
+Meanwhile, a Taliban spokesman, Suhail Shaheen, told people to reopen their businesses and return to offices and schools.

-"Life, property, and honour of no one shall be harmed but must be protected by the mujahideen," he told Pakistan's Dunya News agency.
+"The life, property, and honour of no one shall be harmed but must be protected by the mujahideen," he told Pakistan's Dunya News agency.

 The Taliban would "respect the rights of women and minorities as per Afghan norms and Islamic values", he added.